trisha/sun-voyage-server/README.md

 [Yasaman Forouzesh](https://github.com/YasamanForouzesh)

 # Technologies Used
+- Node.js (v15.5.1)
+- Express
+    - Passport/Bcrypt - Authentication and password hashing
+    - JWT - Create user tokens
+- Key APIs:
+    - Le Soleil System - To seed database with planet information
+- Mongoose - Retrieivng and modifying database data
+- MongoDB Atlas - Database to store data

 # How to Install
 If you'd like to set up this project on your local server:
 - Fork and clone this repository
 - Run `npm i` to install the dependencies listed in package.json
     - Run `npm i nodemon` (if not already globally installed)
-- Run `nodemon` to start the server in [port 8000](http://localhost:8000/) or a port of your choice
 - Create an .env file, and add values to the below variables:
-    - `DB_CONNECTION_STRING` for the link to your local or online mongo database.
+    - `DB_CONNECTION_STRING` for the link to your local or online mongo database. `mongodb://localhost/<nameOfDatabase>` will create a database with that name if it doesn't already exist.
     - `JWT_SECRET` to be any string that you'd like
-- To view your mongo database:
+- To view your mongo database (assuming that you already have mongo installed):
     - `brew services start mongodb-community@4.4`
+    - `mongo` to enter the shell
+    - `show dbs`
+    - `use <nameOfDB>`
-    -
+    - `show collections`
+    - `db.<nameOfCollection>,find().pretty()` to view all values in that collection
+    - `quit()` to exit the shell
+- Run `nodemon` to start the server in [port 8000](http://localhost:8000/) or a port of your choice

 # Timeline